JeffMcClintock/SE2JUCE/README.md

 * Open CMake GUI

-*  Under "where is the source code" enter the location of SE2JUCE_Plugins folder. e.g. ...\Documents\Github\SE2JUCE_Plugins
+* Under "where is the source code" enter the location of SE2JUCE_Projects folder. e.g. ...\Documents\Github\SE2JUCE_Projects
 * Under "where to build the binaries" enter ...\Documents\SE2JUCE_Projects\build (or anywhere you prefer).

 * Click 'Configure", and choose the default compiler, Visual Studio.
 Choose to "create the build folder".
-Ignore "Error in configuation, project files may be invalid".

 * Tick "SE_LOCAL_BUILD"

 * Click "Generate"

 * Click "Open Project".
-Build and try out the plugin
+Build and try out the plugins.

 Advanced (optional):
 * add VST2 headers to JUCE if you need to make VST2 plugins.
-* get AAX SDK if you need it. https://www.avid.com/alliance-partner-program/aax-connectivity-toolkit
+* get AAX SDK if you need it, and enter its location into the CMake GUI. https://www.avid.com/alliance-partner-program/aax-connectivity-toolkit

 # Exporting your own plugin

-Copy the entire PD303 folder, rename it and edit the two cmakelists.txt files, changing the plugin name etc
+Copy the entire ...SE2JUCE_Projects\PD303 folder, rename it and edit the two CMakeLists.txt files, changing the plugin name etc

 # Missing modules